gsmainclusivetechlab/interop-release-configuration/README.md

 certbot certonly --webroot -w /var/www/certbot -d ${PROJECT_DOMAIN} -m you@your-domain.com
 ```

-After running this, edit `nginx.conf` to uncomment the entries labelled `ssl_certificate` and `ssl_certificate_key` and remove the self-signed localhost keys instead.
+After running this, edit `nginx.conf` to uncomment the entries labelled
+`ssl_certificate` and `ssl_certificate_key` and remove the self-signed
+localhost keys instead.

+Alternatively, to use your own certificates directly, you may add the server
+key, certificate and CA certificate to a local directory, then create a
+docker volume to make these certificates accessible inside the running
+container.
+Finally adjust `nginx.conf` to replace the path for
+`ssl_certificate` and `ssl_certificate_key` to match the volume path.

 ## 7. Optional: Configure locales